rbontekoe/BAWJ/docs/src/index.md

 I had already a GitHub Pages profile, and thought: "Why not set up the AppliGate website in this way and link it to my profile."
 I did it: [https://www,appligate.nl](https://www.appligate.nl/).

-With trying out so many things with Julia, the problem arose at a certain point that I could not find specific trials back in my notes.
+With trying out so many things with Julia, the problem arose that I could not find specific trials back in my notes.
 After the success of the website, I thought: "Why not set up a course where I can register all the interesting things?".

 ### Developing Business Applications with Julia